MurMa/WLED/usermods/mosfet_dim_v2/readme.md

 Copy the example `platformio_override.ini` to the root directory.
 This file should be placed in the same directory as `platformio.ini`.

+Replace the `wled00/src/usermods_list.cpp` file with the one in this directory.

 ### Controlling via GUI

 If you want to be able to control the mosfet dim value using the gui, you need to make two changes: